 Women with PIP implants also need to consider the risks of surgery to remove the implant as this may be greater than the risk posed by the PIP implants.
 Removal of a PIP or any other breast implant is only recommended where a patient’s doctor/surgeon believes it necessary due to rupture or other health concern.

 How can I find out what type of implant I have?

 Your implant surgeon will know the type and brand of your implant.
 Contact them where possible.
 If you cannot contact your surgeon, contact your GP for a referral to a plastic surgeon if appropriate.

 Who do I talk to about if I think I have a PIP implant?

 The Ministry of Health and the New Zealand Association of Plastic Surgeons are working together to ensure concerned women are able to access appropriate care.
-As part of this, the Ministry has provided advice to health professionals.
-You can see that advice on the PIP implant advisory and frequently asked questions page.

 Talking with your GP or original plastic surgeon, or referral to one, is how decisions can be made that are appropriate to your individual situation.
 It’s important to note that while it is understandable to feel anxious if you have had or think you may have had PIP implants, there is no evidence to date that you are at risk.

 If you have had or think you may have had PIP implants, there are a number of possible situations you might find yourself in:

 1. I had implants done by a surgeon who I believe is a member of the NZ Association of Plastic Surgeons (NZAPS)

 Please contact your implant surgeon.
 If you have difficulty finding them, or they have moved, contact NZAPS.
 They also have a member register on the NZAPS website.